touying-typ/touying/src/configs.typ

 ///
 /// - new-subsubsubsection-slide (function): The function to create a new slide for a new subsubsubsection.
 The default value is `none`.
 ///
+/// - datetime-format (string): The format of the datetime.
+///
+/// - appendix (bool): Is touying in the appendix mode.
+The last-slide-counter will be frozen in the appendix mode.
+///
+/// - freeze-slide-counter (bool): Whether to freeze the slide counter.
+The default value is `false`.
+///
 /// - zero-margin-header (bool): Whether to show the full header (with negative padding).
 The default value is `true`.
 ///
 /// - zero-margin-footer (bool): Whether to show the full footer (with negative padding).
 The default value is `true`.
-///
-/// - datetime-format (string): The format of the datetime.
 ///
 /// - auto-offset-for-heading (bool): Whether to add an offset relative to slide-level for headings.
 ///